-Replacement Theology teaches that the Church has replaced the Jewish people and is now the “new Israel.”
+Replacement Theology (supersessionism) teaches that the Church has replaced the Jewish people and is now the “new Israel.”
+Those who believe in replacement theology believe the Jews are no longer God’s chosen people, and God does not have specific future plans for the nation of Israel.

 Those promoting this theory believe God rejected the Jewish people because of their rejection of Christ.
 This doctrine is embedded in many Christian denominations.